 What is fatigue and what causes it?

-We all have times when we feel tired and completely run down.
-These times make you just want to stay in bed all day long and not do a thing.
+We’ve all felt, at some point, that we just want to stay in bed all day long and not do anything.
 But once you get a good night’s sleep, you’re usually back to normal and can easily go about your regular activities.

 The problems come when that weakness or lack of energy lasts for weeks or gets worse.
 Fatigue isn’t something that you should ignore.

 According to a study from the Mayo Clinic, in addition to the normal stress and activity of our modern lifestyle, there are other causes of fatigue:

 - Consumption of alcohol or drugs.

 - Jet lag.

 - Unhealthy eating.